andyshahbazian/DriverSenseVirtualCamera/README.md

 make
 ```

-Now that you have set up Amazon Kinesis Video Streams Producer SDK C++, we can
+Now that you have set up Amazon Kinesis Video Streams Producer SDK C++, we can proceed with streammaker